-If you'd rather be building homes than burning the midnight oil trying to balance your books, you should download this new e-book.
-It has text-searchable features and includes links to templates you can download to help speed your set up, an estimating program with a 5000-item database, a program that converts your estimates into QuickBooks forms so you can compare with your actual costs, and blank construction forms for your use.
+If you'd rather be building homes than burning the midnight oil trying to balance your books, you should have this new eBook.
+It includes a template for a construction company to help speed your set up, an estimating program with a 5000-item database, a program that converts your estimates into QuickBooks forms so you can compare with your actual costs, and blank construction forms for your use.

 Interested in getting started right away?
 This text searchable, PDF version of the book is available to download and comes with the same free estimating software and forms offered with the book.
 Craftsman eBooks are for use in the freely distributed Adobe Reader and are compatible with Reader 5.0 or above.
 Get Adobe Reader.